adri-tab/Ruddy_duck_productivity/README.md

   - it calls the figures from the Output folder
   - it generates the pdf file for the manuscript in the Code folder

+## How to run code

+  - Import locally the repository
+  - Open Ruddy_duck_recruitment_rate.Rproj in Rstudio
+  - Open then Model_recruitment_rate.R to run or modify the model
+  - Open Draft_ruddy_duck_recruitment rate.Rmd to run or modify the draft